JHU Exploration of Practical Ethics Round 2 Request for Proposals

 The PIs, co-investigators, and the nine projects that were chosen are:

 Ryan Calder, assistant professor of sociology and Islamic studies, Krieger School of Arts and Sciences.
 Project title: Can Shariah Prevent the Next Financial Crisis?
 Systematic Stability and the Ethics of Islamic Financial Engineering (project description)

 Jessica Fanzo, Bloomberg Distinguished Associate Professor of Ethics and Global Food & Agriculture, SAIS and the Berman Institute of Bioethics.
 Co-investigators: Alan Goldberg, professor, Bloomberg School of Public Health and Paul Lubeck, senior research professor, SAIS.
 Project title: Understanding and Addressing Moral Dilemmas of Sedentarisation of Pastoralists: Practical Ethics of Mitigating Conflict Amongst Water and Food Resource Constrained Populations in the Northern Kenya Semi-Arid Lands (project description)

 Erik Helzer, assistant professor of management, Carey Business School, and Andrew Talle, faculty, Musicology, Peabody Institute.
 Project title: Understanding the Benefits of Highly Specialized Training (project description)

 Feilim Mac Gabhann, assistant professor in Biomedical Engineering and the Institute for Computational Medicine, and Israel Gannot, associate research professor in Electrical and Computer Engineering, both in the Whiting School of Engineering.
 Co-investigator: Debra J. H. Mathews, associate professor, Berman Institute of Bioethics and Department of Pediatrics, School of Medicine.
 Project title: Practical Ethics for Future Leaders: Interdisciplinary Education Modules for Innovation (project description)

 Mario Macis, assistant professor of economics and management, Carey Business School.
 Co-investigators: Vikram Chib, assistant professor, Department of Biomedical Engineering, School of Medicine, associate faculty, Carey School of Business, research scientist, Kennedy Krieger Institute; and Jeffrey Kahn, the Robert Henry Levi and Ryda Hecht Levi Professor of Bioethics and Public Policy in the Berman Institute of Bioethics, professor, Department of Health Policy and Management, Bloomberg School of Public Health.
-Project title: Altruism, Ethics, and Markets: A Behavioral and Neuroscientific Experimental Study (project description)
+Project title: Altruism, Ethics, and Markets: A Behavioral and Neuroscientific Experimental Study (project description, see also: Would You “Donate” Your Kidney for $1,000?)

 Anand Pandian, associate professor and director of Undergraduate Studies, Department of Anthropology, Krieger School of Arts and Sciences.
 Project title: Environmental Ethics in American Life: An Anthropological Inquiry (project description)